Skip to Content

 How to Defend Against Domestic Violence Charges?

-Several common defenses can be employed, depending on the specific circumstances of the case.
-They include the following:
+Several common defenses can be used, depending on the unique circumstances of each case.
+These include:

-When someone acts to protect themselves from imminent physical harm, their actions may be legally justified.
-For example, if a defendant struck their partner to stop an attack against themselves or someone else, we can argue that the force was necessary and proportional to the threat.
-Self-defense claims often rely heavily on witness testimony and physical evidence, like medical reports or injuries.
+• Self-Defense: If someone acts to protect themselves from imminent physical harm, their actions may be legally justified.
+For example, if a defendant struck a partner to prevent an attack against themselves or another person, we may argue that their response was necessary and proportionate to the threat.
+Self-defense claims often rely on witness testimony and physical evidence, like medical reports or injuries.

-Another effective strategy is challenging the sufficiency of the prosecution’s evidence.
-Domestic violence cases often rely on statements from the alleged victim, which may lack corroboration from physical evidence or witnesses.
-The Law Offices of Carlos Diaz-Cobo can thoroughly investigate inconsistencies or missing details in the prosecutor’s case, seeking to argue that the evidence is insufficient to warrant a conviction.
+• Lack of Evidence: Another effective strategy is to challenge the sufficiency of the prosecution’s evidence.
+Domestic violence cases often depend on statements from the alleged victim, which might lack support from physical evidence or witnesses.
+Law Offices of Carlos Diaz-Cobo investigates inconsistencies or missing details in the prosecutor’s file, seeking to show that the evidence does not support a conviction.

-Another possible defense is to argue that the defendant’s actions were accidental or misinterpreted rather than malicious or purposeful.
-By demonstrating the absence of harmful intent, the defense can work to reduce or dismiss charges.
+• Disputes Over Intent: A possible defense is that the defendant’s actions were accidental or misinterpreted, not malicious or intentional.
+Demonstrating the absence of harmful intent can help reduce or dismiss charges.

-Our office will review police reports, medical records, and witness accounts to build a compelling case.
-The goal is to protect the accused’s rights and future by either achieving the dismissal of all charges, negotiating reduced charges, or securing an acquittal in court.
+Our office reviews police reports, medical records, and witness statements to build a strong case.
+Our goal is to protect each client’s rights and future by seeking the dismissal of all charges, negotiating reduced charges, or securing an acquittal in court.

 What to Do When Facing False Allegations of Domestic Violence?

-False allegations of domestic violence occur more often than many people realize, often leading to devastating consequences for the accused.
-These claims can arise in the midst of emotionally charged situations, such as contentious divorces, child custody disputes, or the breakdown of a romantic relationship.
-The motivations behind false accusations can vary—some may be an attempt to gain leverage in family court, retaliate against a former partner, or secure control over shared assets or children.
+False allegations of domestic violence happen more often than many people realize, leading to severe consequences for the accused.
+These claims often arise in emotionally charged situations, such as contentious divorces, child custody disputes, or after the breakdown of a romantic relationship.
+Motivations for false accusations may include attempts to gain an advantage in family court, retaliate against a former partner, or secure control over shared assets or children.

-The consequences of a false accusation are severe.
+The consequences of a false accusation are serious.
 A defendant may face immediate legal restrictions, including losing access to their home or children through restraining orders.
-That’s to say nothing of the damage to their personal reputation and career.
+These accusations can also damage personal reputation and career.

-Our legal team at Law Offices of Carlos Diaz-Cobo is committed to uncovering the truth in these scenarios.
-We employ advanced investigative techniques to gather essential evidence, such as the history of the relationship and communications between parties.
-By meticulously analyzing available evidence, including digital communications, social media interactions, and previous legal actions, we can identify the inconsistencies in the allegations and pursue justice for our clients.
+Our legal team at Law Offices of Carlos Diaz-Cobo works to uncover the truth in these cases.
+We use investigative techniques to gather critical evidence, including reviewing the relationship history and communications between parties.
+By analyzing available evidence—such as digital communication, social media, and prior legal actions—we identify inconsistencies and pursue justice for our clients.

 Attorney Carlos Diaz-Cobo has a strong record of success.
-He’s been honored by his peers at the National Academy of Criminal Defense Attorneys, who named him a Top Ten Criminal Defense Lawyer Nationwide.
-Here in New Jersey, the State Supreme Court recognizes him as a Certified Criminal Trial Lawyer—a distinction bestowed upon less than 2% of attorneys.
-When you or a person you love is facing domestic violence charges, and a Restraining Order hearing, Attorney Diaz-Cobo and his dedicated team are who you want in your corner.
+He has been honored by the National Academy of Criminal Defense Attorneys, which named him a Top Ten Criminal Defense Lawyer Nationwide.
+In New Jersey, the State Supreme Court recognizes him as a Certified Criminal Trial Lawyer—a distinction awarded to less than 2% of attorneys.
+When you or someone you care about faces domestic violence charges or a restraining order hearing, Attorney Diaz-Cobo and his dedicated team are here to stand in your corner.

 Call (848) 207-2709 or reach out online today.
 We serve both Spanish-speaking and English-speaking defendants in Monmouth County, Middlesex County, and throughout the state of New Jersey.